 Sure, the little old lady on the train should probably call 911 instead of intervening, but any able-bodied person should step in and defend the victims.
 Liberals ran to the store to buy safety pins after the election to show their solidarity and defense of such victims, and yet we should stand aside and let this harassment continue?

 If we stand by and do nothing, we are making the streets a safe place for them to spread these ideas.
 We didn’t end slavery by standing aside, we fought slavers.

-Now, this is where Matthew really loses me.
-He brings up the Civil Rights movement and it’s use of non-violence around Martin Luther King, Jr. Yes, King was non-violent, yet he refused to condemn violence and riots.
+This is where these misguided liberals turn to pacifism and bring up the Civil Rights movement and its use of non-violence around Martin Luther King, Jr. Yes, King was non-violent, yet he refused to condemn violence and riots.

 “It is not enough for me to stand before you tonight and condemn riots.
 It would be morally irresponsible for me to do that without, at the same time, condemning the contingent, intolerable conditions that exist in our society.
 These conditions are the things that cause individuals to feel that they have no other alternative than to engage in violent rebellions to get attention.
 And I must say tonight that a riot is the language of the unheard,” King said weeks before his assassination.

 King did famously disagree with Malcolm X on the use of violence, but to say that violence didn’t play a huge role in the Civil Rights movement is simply naive.
 That ignores the amazingly important role Malcolm played in the movement, or the Black Panthers, or the thousands if not more, that gave their lives fighting against an abusive and oppressive police state.

 Non-violence sounds wonderful, but it’s not always possible.
 Liberalism fetishizes non-violence.